samarthdd/icap-aks-delivery/documentation.md

 - When prompted `The provider.tf file exists.
 Do you want to overwrite? ` , Enter `Y`

 - The output will be similar to this.
-Note down <client id> and <client secret>
+Keep a copy of `client id` and `client secret`

 ```
 {